 Wobber, V. & Hare, B. 2009.
 Testing the social dog hypothesis: are dogs also more skilled than chimpanzees in non-communicative social tasks?
 Behavioral Processes.
 81, 423-428.
 [Download]

 Woods, V. & Hare, B. 2009.
 Out of our minds: how did Homo sapiens come down from the trees, and why did no one follow?
-In: Innovative Science (Ed. by M. Brockman), pp. 170-184.
-Vintage Books.
+In: Innovative Science (Ed. by M. Brockman), Vintage Books.
+170-184.
 [Download]

 2008

 Hare, B. 2008.
-Review of Baboon Metaphysics (By D. Cheney & R. Seyfarth).
+Review of Baboon Metaphysics.
+(By D. Cheney & R. Seyfarth).
 Animal Behaviour.
 76, 253-255.
 [Download]

 Heilbronner, S., Rosati, A., Stevens, J., Hare, B., & Hauser, M. 2008.
 A fruit in the hand or two in the bush?
 Ecological pressures select for divergent risk preferences in chimpanzees and bonobos.
 Proceedings of the Royal Society: Biology Letters.
 4, 246-249.
 [Download]